RagnarGrootKoerkamp/BAPCtools/doc/generators.md

 Generators are provided in the `generators/` directory and may be used to generate test cases.
 If it is present, the file `generators/generators.yaml` specifies which testcases should be generated and which commands should be run to generate them.
-See [generators.yaml](generators.yaml) for an full example configuration with comments explaining all the valid keys.
+See [generators.yaml](generators.yaml) for a full example configuration with comments explaining all the valid keys.

 When `generators/generators.yaml` is present, _all_ test cases in